 First, by using the 100 X magnification microscope, a comparison may be made with a catalog of standard patches, which can be obtained from numerous sources.
 The appropriate ISO Cleanliness Code can then be estimated.

-A laboratory correlation exercise showed that the ISO code obtained by this comparator method and an ISO code obtained using a standard portable particle counter was within one ISO code number.
+A laboratory correlation exercise showed that the ISO code obtained by this comparator method and an ISO code obtained using a standard portable particle counter were within one ISO code number.

-Likewise, a visual examination of a particle’s morphology - its shape, size, color and other details - can also be used just like conventional ferrography to help elucidate the source of any particles observed.
+Likewise, a visual examination of a particle’s morphology - its shape, size, color, and other details - can also be used, like conventional ferrography, to help elucidate the source of any particles observed.

 Case Studies Provide Proof of Patch Test’s Usefulness

 A routine patch test (1 µm) showed the presence of numerous brass/bronze cutting wear particles (Figure 1).
-Subsequent examination of the piston pump revealed serious wear at the slipper pad/swash plate surfaces.
+A subsequent examination of the piston pump revealed severe wear on the slipper pad/swash plate surfaces.

 The spectrographic analysis failed to detect any abnormal wear or contamination.
 However, in this case, the PQ index and particle counts showed an abnormal contamination level.
 Spectrometry failed to detect iron due to the analysis limitation of particle size (less than 5 µm).